 Once you have decided on the athletes who will be included in your TP, and have properly notified them, you should consider publishing the list of those athletes so that other ADOs that share testing jurisdiction can see it (e.g., using ADAMS or publishing on your website).
-While it is not mandatory to identify those athletes in ADAMS, it is strongly recommended.
+While it is not mandatory to publish the list of TP athletes, it strongly recommended.
 If you do publish a list, remember to update it when athletes are added to and removed from your TP.